Steubenville, Ohio: Demographics

 The city's population peaked in 1940 at 37,651.
 After large declines for many decades, the population decline stabilized some, with the 2010 and 2020 censuses showing the smallest declines in any decade since the peak.
-This trend is reflected in the US Census Bureau's estimate of the 2020 population from its American Community Survey of 17,882 being lower than the actual count in the 2020 census of 18,161, an increase compared to the estimate of 279.
-This is similar to the situation in 2010 when the estimated population of the American Community Survey was 18,578, but the actual count in the 2010 census was 18,659, an increase of 81.

 Steubenville is a principal city of the Weirton–Steubenville metropolitan area and is part of the larger Pittsburgh–New Castle–Weirton combined statistical area.
 From 1980 to 2000, census figures show that the Weirton–Steubenville metro population decreased faster than that of any other urban area in the United States.